The Emergent Mind, 9781035088348

 Gaurav Suri

-Jay McClelland is a professor of psychology and (by courtesy) of computer science and linguistics at Stanford University.
+Jay McClelland is a professor of Psychology and of Computer Science and Linguistics at Stanford University.
 He is one of the most influential and well-known cognitive scientists of the past century.
-He is the founder of the study of artificial neural networks, and his publications have been cited more than 100,000 times.
+He is the founder of the study of artificial neural networks and his publications have been cited over one hundred thousand times.
 He is a member of the National Academy of Sciences and a Corresponding Fellow of the British Academy.

 Returns